umangty/personal-website/content/posts/hello-world.md

 Our team started expanding within 6-8 months and we had to move out of Zerodha’s office.
 Founders decided to take a rented office in the Indiqube building near Richmond Road, Bangalore.
 I met super intelligent and motivated folks during the initial phase of scaling STPL.
 We went from 10k users to 1 lakh users during this phase.
 We used to work for very long hours, around 12-14 hrs.
 We partied a lot too.
 It was like living with a philosophy of “work hard, party harder!".
 Since then we have scaled like crazy with around 7k TPM during market hours (9:15 AM - 3:30 PM).

 Life has been on auto-pilot since then, I’ll write more about our scaling journey in further blogs.
 But that’s all for now.
-We are hiring actively and open roles can be seen in our careers page
+We are hiring actively and open roles can be seen in our careers page.

 Why this blog?